-When you touch the earth with your skin or through material that does not insulate you from its energy field (grounding or “Earthing”), you literally absorb electrons from its surface into your body.
+Moreover, it turns out that physically touching Earth in our bare skin has health benefits for us.
+The naturopathic physician Dr. Daniel Chong wrote: When you touch the earth with your skin or through material that does not insulate you from its energy field (grounding or “Earthing”), you literally absorb electrons from its surface into your body.
 This process has many powerful effects on you, the details of which we have only recently begun to understand.

 In this connection I have derived much benefit from reading Reginald A. Ray, Touching Enlightenment: Finding Realization in the Body (Boulder: Sounds True, 2008, 2014).
-A Buddhist teacher of meditation, Ray has developed an earth meditation in which we experience becoming part of the earth in our own bodies.
+A Buddhist teacher of meditation, Ray has developed an earth meditation in which we experience becoming part of Earth in our own bodies.
 This meditation consists of visualizing ourselves dissolving into the earth beneath us, going down, down, down—5 feet, 10 feet, 20 feet, 50 feet, 100 feet, 1,000 feet, 1 mile, 5 miles etc. Or we could imagine ourselves sinking down through the various geological layers under us.
 The object of our meditation could be to reflect Earth as our home.
 From its dirt we were created and to that dirt we shall return.
 As we sit in lotus position, our perineum—the earthiest part of our bodies—makes contact with Earth itself.

 Yoga and the Environmental Movement

-Millions and millions of people around the world are practicing yoga.
-Yoga focuses on the body, and it increasingly recognizes the relationship between the body and the earth.
+Millions and millions of people around the world are practicing yoga today.
+Yoga focuses on the body, and it increasingly recognizes the relationship between the body and Earth.
 But as Canadian yoga teacher and philosopher Matthew Remski has pointed out, yoga historically has an anti-social heritage, and when modern Western people come to the practice it’s often a retreat from the everyday world in which we feel trapped.
 Faced with enormous and sometimes intractable challenges in the worlds around us—the worlds of politics and culture as well as nature—, we get on our yoga mats to retreat within, to claim a calm we cannot find in daily life.

-Pastor Frank Senn
+Yogi Pastor Frank Senn